On October 15th, Asia Promotion Association launched a "Hepatitis B" eradication campaign in Alberta article cover image

 Kate Moraras, senior project director of the Hepatitis B Alliance

-campaign proposes an initiative to urge all Asian residents to go to the doctor and request hepatitis B virus testing.
-Non-hepatitis B virus carriers are encouraged to take the hepatitis B vaccine.
-Hepatitis B virus carriers should undergo regular physical examinations and pay attention to the development of the virus.
-Because "Hepatitis B" is a chronic disease that is relatively common in Asian communities, one in 10 Asians is a hepatitis B virus carrier.
-Every Asian has an obligation to raise slogans to protect their families and bring their families to participate in the campaign to end the spread of the hepatitis B virus.
+campaign proposed that all Asian residents should go to the doctor to ask for hepatitis B virus testing.
+People who are not carriers of hepatitis B virus are encouraged to get regular physical examinations and pay attention to the occurrence of the virus.
+Because "Hepatitis B" is a chronic disease that is prevalent in the Asian community, one in 10 Asians is a carrier of the Hepatitis B virus.
+Every Asian has an obligation to raise slogans to protect their families and take their families to participate in the campaign to end the spread of the "Hepatitis B" virus.

-The Asian Pacific Health Promotion Association is committed to paying attention to the health of Asian immigrants in Arizona.
+The Asia Pacific Health Promotion Association is committed to paying attention to the health of Asian immigrants in Arizona.
 They have been conducting hepatitis B screening for 12 years.
 They go to the community every year to conduct free examinations and bring health information to the community.

 A group photo of the organizers of this press conference